 This difference stems from the remedy used to ensure the debt is paid.
-A lien uses the remedy of foreclosure of the property in order to ensure the debt is paid.
+A lien uses the remedy of foreclosure of the property to ensure that the debt is paid.
 This remedy is not possible, however, with public projects (for example, a highway cannot be seized from the Florida Department of Transportation and auctioned off if a contractor is not paid).
 All public projects therefore require that a bond be in place prior to starting the work.

-A construction bond is purchased from a surety company and ensures that there is a pool of money to pay off unpaid contractors and, if necessary, to pay new contractors to perform any unfinished work if the first contractor abandons the job.
+A construction bond is purchased from a surety company and ensures that there is a pool of money to pay off unpaid contractors and, if necessary, pay new contractors to perform any unfinished work if the first contractor abandons the job.
 A construction lien, on the other hand, is a claim made against a property by a contractor or other party for alleged unpaid services or materials.
 After a period of time, if the nonpayment is not resolved, the party that filed the lien can collect the debt by forcing the sale of the property.

-Contingency-Fee Construction Attorneys in Fort Lauderdale
+Contingency Fee Construction Attorneys in Fort Lauderdale

-The Business Trial Group’s contingency-fee model benefits parties in a construction lawsuit who may not otherwise have the resources to fund complex and lengthy litigation.
+The Business Trial Group’s contingency fee model benefits parties in a construction lawsuit who may not otherwise have the resources to fund complex and lengthy litigation.

 Our clients do not have to worry about the pressures of upfront, hourly legal bills.
-They can confidently pursue damages knowing that their case will be resolved based on the merits—not on their ability to continue paying a lawyer hundreds of dollars per hour.
+They can confidently pursue damages knowing that their case will be resolved based on the merits — not on their ability to continue paying a lawyer hundreds of dollars per hour.

 Receive a Free Construction Lawsuit Case Review